awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ## Using the Java client library for Data API<a name="data-api.java-client-library"></a>

 You can download and use a Java client library for the Data API\.
-The Java client library provides an alternative way to use the Data API\.
+This Java client library provides an alternative way to use the Data API\.
 Using this library, you can map your client\-side classes to requests and responses of the Data API\.
 This mapping support can ease integration with some specific Java types, such as `Date`, `Time`, and `BigDecimal`\.

 ### Downloading the Java client library for Data API<a name="data-api.java-client-library.downloading"></a>